cap-js/change-tracking/README.md

 These are already human-readable by default, unless the `@changelog` definition cannot be uniquely mapped such as types `enum` or `Association`.

-For example, if we were to only add the `@changelog` annotation without any additional identifiers and change the `message` property, we would obtain simple entity IDs:
+For example, having a `@changelog` annotation without any additional identifiers, changes to conversation entries would show up as simple entity IDs:

 ```cds
 annotate ProcessorService.Conversations {